Ryan Weisenberg: Biography

 Weisenberg attended St. Francis High School in La Cañada Flintridge, California, where he lettered in basketball, football, and baseball.
-Weisenberg attended Azusa Pacific University, receiving a master in education, and attended Cal Poly San Luis Obispo, receiving a Bachelor of Science.
+Weisenberg attended Azusa Pacific University, receiving a master's in education, and attended Cal Poly San Luis Obispo, receiving a Bachelor of Science.

 Weisenberg began his coaching career in 1995 at Mission Prep High School in San Luis Obispo.
 Two years later, he spent some time as an assistant coach, video scout, and basketball camp director at Cal Poly, San Luis Obispo.
 He spent five years as head coach for South Pasadena High School's boy's varsity basketball.

 After five years at South Pasadena, Weisenberg was hired as an assistant coach for the Los Angeles Sparks under coach Michael Cooper.
 After Cooper resigned in 2004, Weisenberg and Karleen Thompson were co-head coaches before leaving the Sparks.
 Then, Weisenberg worked for the Los Angeles Lakers as an assistant video coordinator and player scout.

 Weisenberg taught world history at Mater Dei High School in Santa Ana and was the varsity girls head basketball coach.
 Ryan also taught part-time 6th grade history at St. Mark's Lutheran School in Hacienda Heights.
 Additionally, he is the former assistant coach for the Houston Comets.

 On January 6, 2010, Weisenberg was confirmed as the new coach of the New Zealand National Basketball League's Manawatu Jets.
 The team is based in Palmerston North, New Zealand.
 Weisenberg coached the Jets for three seasons before departing the team in 2012.

 Weisenberg was hired at Pepperdine University in 2012 and coached the women's basketball team until 2017.